zulip/zulip/README.prod.md

 * `mandatory_topics=False`: Users are not required to specify a topic when sending messages.

-If you would like to change these settings, you can do so using the following process as the zulip user:
+If you would like to change these settings, you can do so using the Django management python shell (as the zulip user):

 ```
 cd /home/zulip/deployments/current